Jody Luna, M. Arch, Ed. D.

 The Illinois Institute of Art — Schaumburg

 The harder you work, the more success you'll have.
 Jody Luna, M. Arch, Ed.
-D. , Interior Design Instructor , The Illinois Institute of Art — Schaumburg
+D. , Associate Professor , The Illinois Institute of Art — Schaumburg

 Was there a defining moment when you knew you were destined to become a creative professional?